-Poster from a pro-Palestinian demo in London, uses antisemitic myths about Jewish power, now directed at Israeli PM Netanyahu, shown as a vampire, a classic antisemitic image.
+Poster from a pro-Palestinian demo in London, uses antisemitic myths about Jewish power, directed at the then Israeli PM Netanyahu, shown as a vampire, a classic antisemitic image.

 'Anti-Zionism' describes a wide range of hostile attitudes towards Jewish self-determination, and particularly towards Jewish nationalism and Israel as a Jewish state.